 This open belly summer dress is a sensational alternative for pregnancy photoshoots.
 Chiffon makes apt pregnancy dress fabric.

 Love Flower prints?
 Then you'll love this floral maxi gown.

 The striped dress is the choice when you have to attend a business or a formal meeting.

 Polka Dot lovers can't go wrong with this long gown.

 Flaunt your baby bump with this beautiful ruffles side ruched pregnancy outfit.

-These knee-length Fitted dresses for mother-to-be are a popular choice by celebrities all around.
+This knee-length Fitted attire for mother-to-be is a popular choice by celebrities all around.

-A layer of the short liner and a layer of chiffon give this dress a soft look which makes it a graceful selection for maternity shoots.
+A layer of the short liner and a layer of chiffon give this gown a soft look which makes it a graceful selection for maternity shoots.

-Aria Maternity Gown in Black is perfect for maternity shoots.
+Aria Maternity Gown in Black is perfect for pregnancy shoots.
 Its see-thru design makes it an adorable choice.